arifali123/arifali123/README.md

 * 🌍  I'm based in the Bay Area
 * ✉️  You can contact me at [arifali@arifali.dev](mailto:arifali@arifali.dev)
-* 🧠  I'm learning react native
+* 🧠  I'm learning go

 ### Skills